miaoqy0729/sim-syn-sims/README.md

 ## Simple Synchrony Simulations

-This repository contains the code for a model by Miao, Dale & Galati (2022).
+This repository contains the code for a model by Miao, Dale & Galati (2023), and includes code from the pre-print Miao, Dale & Galati (2022).
 It is a simplified linear framework that describes dynamics of synchrony and complementarity, and explores the task-dependence in dyadic interactions.

 The directory contains three R files: